DavidAriOstenfeldt/project_website/content/text-analysis.md

 We can see that most genres tend to have the same sentiment.
 All genres of music we have identified fall between an average sentiment of 5.4 and 5.7, and as one would probably expect, rap and trap are at the lower end of that spectrum.
 However, all genres are still above the average sentiment of all the words in the [Hedonometer](https://www.wikiwand.com/en/Tf%E2%80%93idf) data.
 # NOTE: Forklar hvad scoren betyder - de ligger allesammen mellem 5.4 og 5.7 ish?

 Let's take a closer look at the words that are important for each genre.
 We do this by calculating a term frequency for inverse document frequencies (TF-IDF).
 What is that?
 Basically, it is a measure of how important a word is to a document in a collection.
 It increases every time the word appears in the document, and is then offset by the number of documents in the corpus that contains the word (for more see: [wikipedia](https://www.wikiwand.com/en/Tf%E2%80%93idf)).
-For us this means that our documents are the individual lyrics to each song, and our corpus is the total collection of lyrics in each genre.

 Using the words deemed important by the TF-IDF we can create wordclouds to visualise them: